Swiddis/sabaki_subdued/README.md

 ## Cold Edition

-This is a fork of the original [Subdued Theme by Rooklift](https://github.com/rooklift/sabaki_subdued_theme_40) that turns down the analysis heatmap colors.
+This is a fork of the original [Subdued Theme by Rooklift](https://github.com/rooklift/sabaki_subdued_theme_40) that tones down the analysis heatmap.
-I happen to like the blue much more than the original four-color palette.
+The default heatmap of 4 colors plus blurring is distracting to my eye.

+A picture is worth a thousand words:

 ![Theme Screenshot](screenshot.png)

 ## Usage

-1. Verify the version of [Sabaki SGF](https://github.com/yishn/Sabaki) is **0.40.0** or later.
+1. Download [Sabaki](https://github.com/yishn/Sabaki) if you haven't already.
 2. Download the `.asar` file.
 3. In Sabaki, go to `File` -> `Preferences` -> `Themes` -> `Install Theme`.
 4. Select the downloaded `.asar` file.